WooCommerce Shipping Pro Chapter-1: Setting Up

 Why is it important to use correct weight units?

-It’s crucial to use correct weight units in your plugin settings to calculate correct shipping rates.
+It’s crucial to use the correct weight units in your plugin settings to calculate correct shipping rates.
 Let’s take a real-life example.

 Assume that an online store has items that will never weigh more than 1kg and the weight ranges are set as 0—500gm and 501gm—1kg.

-The above range is not correct and would give error at the Checkout.
+The above range is not correct and would give an error at the Checkout.
 In such a case, you cannot use both weight units(gm or kg) at once.
 What you should do here is define the upper limit of the second range as 1000gm instead of 1 kg so the products falling in the second range use correct the weight unit.

 Also, you cannot use the ‘kg’ to define your product’s weight.
 So the use of 0.45kg or 0.07kg would not be considered within the weight range.
 You should always use ‘gm’ as the weight unit for your WooCommerce products to ensure correct shipping rates at all times.
 So, instead of using 0.45kg, you should be using 450gm.